Certificate and Cluster Requirements

-- At least two quarters participation in the Gender and Sexuality Studies Graduate Colloquium, which is a one-credit, two-quarter course meeting every other week in Winter and Spring.
+- At least two quarters participation in the Gender and Sexuality Studies Graduate Colloquium, which is a one-credit, two-quarter course meeting every other week.
 Participants may enroll for a grade or formally audit the course.

 Graduate Certificate in Gender and Sexuality Studies